lucasjunqueira-var/tilbuci/README.md

 ## Rich media support

 Use pictures, audios, videos, html and many more media types in your creations.
-You can also embed your own HTML5 projects made with other tools seamlessly into the content.
+You can even embed your own HTML5 projects made with other tools seamlessly into the content.

 ![media](https://tilbuci.com.br/site/wp-content/uploads/2024/09/home03-1024x576.jpg)

 ## Simple interaction setting methods

 Use the action block editor to easily add interaction to your creations.
 Expert users may also access the code editor directly.
+If you want to learn more about creating interactions in TilBuci, check out the Scripting Actions manual: https://tilbuci.com.br/files/TilBuci-ScriptingActions.pdf

 ![interaction](https://tilbuci.com.br/site/wp-content/uploads/2024/09/home04-1024x576.jpg)